SEMICeu/SDG-sandbox/process_and_method/methodology/phase6.md

 <details>
   <summary><b>Description</b></summary>

-  The Editors publish the final version of the data model, in both machine-readable and human-readable formats, on the selected collaborative tool.
-The Editors must publish the data model as open (meta)data and specify which license is applicable.
+  The Editors publish the final version of the OOTS data model for specific evidence types, in both machine-readable and human-readable formats, on the selected collaborative tool.
+The Editors must publish the OOTS data model for specific evidence types as open (meta)data and specify which license is applicable.
 </details>

 <details>